 According to the law, the only two ways that a man and a woman can be together in one house are (a) if they are married or (b) family members.
 If they are not family members and they live under the same roof, it can be punishable by law.
 Only marriage can give them the right to share a space together, build a family, and have their and their children’s rights be protected.

-Requirements that Expats Should Prepare for Getting Married in Dubai
+Requirements for marriage in Dubai - Expats Should Prepare for Getting Married in Dubai

 Getting married in Dubai follows a set of procedures like in any other country.
 It mostly depends on the couple’s residency status, citizenship, and even nationality.
 There are documents that are required and some that are needed to be attested.

 To be firstly approved to be legally married / court marriage in Dubai, the couples must be both at least 18 years old.
 Second, they should have two witnesses with IDs with them.

 There are several requirements for marriage in Dubai that an embassy or a church requires, which depends on the above-mentioned factors (nationality, citizenship, etc.).